lsyurea/Web-Forum/README.md

+# Weebs - A one stop web forum for anime fanatics

-# To start this project
+To begin the project locally:

 Clone this project